Write and Read Variables and Tables

 const counter = await zw.getRef({ ref_id: 4379, name: "counter" });

-Saving Non-String Values
+#### Saving Non-String Values

-Values are stored as strings.
-To store arrays or objects, stringify on write and parse on read.
-Passing a non-string value to zw.setRef() throws an error.
+Values are stored as **strings**.
+To store arrays or objects, **stringify on write** and **parse on read**.
+Passing a non-string `value` to `zw.setRef()` throws an error.

-// Save an array (stringify on write)
+// Save objects or arrays (stringify on write)

 await zw.setRef({